I-1-2-57.Evaluating Fee Petitions

 C. Expenses

 The representative's expenses are not considered part of the fee for services.
 The representative must look to the claimant for reimbursement of any expenses.
+For the policy on out-of-pocket expenses, refer to HALLLEX I-1-2-5 B.

 D. Concurrent Titles II and XVI Cases

-When evaluating the fee petition to determine a reasonable fee for representation in concurrent titles II and XVI cases that involved a common substantive issue, consider the circumstances above, as well as:
+When evaluating the fee petition to determine a reasonable fee for representation in concurrent Titles II and XVI cases that involved a common substantive issue, consider the circumstances above, as well as:

 E. Documenting the Fee Rationale